photo/frontend/documentation/contribute/Readme.markdown

 Contributing to The OpenPhoto Project
 =======================

-### There's a spot for everyone to be a part of something BIG
+## There's a spot for everyone to be a part of something BIG

 If you wanted to contribute to The OpenPhoto Project the good news is there's probably a place where we could use your help. <a href="#developers">Developers</a>, <a href="#developers">designers</a>, <a href="#copywriters">copywriters</a>, <a href="#community">community managers</a>, <a href="#translators">translators</a> and more.

 It's easy to get in touch with us.
 Many of us hang out in #openphoto on Freenode.
-Don't hesitate to chat come and <a href="http://webchat.freenode.net/">chat with us</a>.
+Don't hesitate to come <a href="http://webchat.freenode.net/">chat with us</a>.
 We're happy to answer any questions you might have.

 Here's a full list of ways to contact us.